METALS-Copper eases for second day on doubts over China demand

 Three month LME tin

-Most active ShFE tin (Reporting by Naveen Thukral; Editing by Joseph Radford and Anupama Dwivedi)
+Most active ShFE tin (Reporting by Naveen Thukral; Editing by Joseph Radford)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan